pgsql-io/multicorn2/README.md

 Multicorn2 is distributed under the PostgreSQL license.
 See the LICENSE file for details.

+## How it works

+In use, Multicorn includes a Python package which contains:

+- A `__init__.py` which provides a base class from which your new, custom, FDW will derive.
+- A `utils.py` containing diagnostic support code your FDW can use.
+- Several useful example FDW implementations.

+Multicorn also includes, under the covers, **two** shared libraries:

+- `multicorn.so` contains a generic Postgres FDW extension which interfaces between Postgres and your custom FDW.
+- `_utils.so` is a CPython extension which provides support for the previously mentioned `utils.py`.

 ## Using in OSCG.IO

 1.)
 Install OSCG.IO from the command line, in your home directory, with the curl command at the top of https://oscg.io/usage.html